1c7/Yogurt/README.md

 # Serverless License Management
-Here is a really really simple license management run on Serverless.
+Here is a really simple license management
-I built this for my desktop app
+I built this for my desktop app, and just open source aftertward.

+## It's for
+* Desktop app
+* One-off purchase
+* License code generate & verify API (total of 2 API endpoint)

 ## If you can use Gumroad or Paddle. you don't need this.
 Gumroad have all these license genereate tool, really convenience.